-EMANUEL STEWARD should have been 70 today.
+EMANUEL STEWARD would have been 76 today.
 It’s still hard to believe he’s gone.
-He deteriorated quickly in October 2012, when death became him.
+He deteriorated quickly in October 2012, when he died.
 The boxing world he adored was devastated by his unexpected departure.

 “What was disturbing for me is I only spoke to him two weeks before he went into hospital,” said Lennox Lewis, one of over 40 world champions Steward taught.
 “I had no idea he was ill.
 I don’t know how a man could get sick so fast.
 I tried to speak to him in hospital but he wasn’t well enough.
 It was so upsetting to know he was deteriorating like that.
 I kept close to the situation, and then I was told he’d gone.”